Projects Are the Cornerstone of Our Mission

 There is an additional 1 acre area that is an established planting area but it was not sprayed.
 The previous year’s growth and leftovers made for ideal brood cover for pheasants, turkeys and other small critters.
 Each year one of the areas will be planted with a blend that provides spring brood cover and remain untouched until the following year.

 The established planting areas were seeded with a No Till Drill which was on loan from the local Pheasants Forever Chapter.
 Each area was around one (1) acre and planted in different seed blends.
 The first was a perennial blend of alfalfa and clovers while the 2nd was a grain with brassicas blend.
 The 3rd was a mix of different sorghums and tall grasses with clover to create the brood cover area for the spring of 2015.
-Of course, each year these planting areas will be prepared and seeded again.
+Of course, each year these planting areas are prepared and seeded again.

 While members were at Powderhorn WMA for the planting efforts a massive cleanup was conducted in the immediate area of the parking lot.
 Over 5 large garbage bags were filled to capacity with trash left behind.
 Because of this we strongly encourage you to pack out what you bring in and keep our parks clean!

 During 2015, work will continued for clearing and planting.
 Many of the areas cleared of unwanted brush in 2014 were prepared and planted in an alfalfa clover mix to create green line fire breaks.

 Lake Wanahoo Habitat Improvement Project